GetRioToday/Adonis-AntiCheat-Bypass/README.md

 These globals are not provided and must be reimplemented by you:

 1. LocalClient: The local player of the game
-2. REnv: The roblox environment
+2. REnv: The environment given to normal scripts (from getrenv)
 3. Hooks: A hooking module that wraps around hookfunction()

 # How The Detections Work